Automated-Beamline-Endeavors/GA4beamlines/README.md

 ## Additions
 ### Observer Mode
+Intended for use when working with physical beamlines.
+When enabled, program will monitor the quality of the beam (based on specified criteria) as it transitions between beamline configurations within the population.
+If a configuration better than the previous one is found during the transition, the previous configuration is replaced by the new one.

 ## Testing
 ### Ackley Function
 ### Results
+- While both the **Age + Elitism** and **Genitor** methods of survivor selection are capable of finding satisfactory solutions, genitor generally can find a solution in less generations than age + elitism.
+- **Uniform** mutation causes the algorithm to almost never generate a satisfactory solution (fitness >= 0.9) for all method configurations.
 #### General objective function
 #### Surrogate beamline

 ## Future work
 ### Steady-state
+Another method of survivor selection.
+Unlike the current methods, which can potentially generate an entirely new population each generation, this method prioritizes making small changes to the population over time.
+For each generation, the *n* worst individuals are replaced with children and the rest of the population is carried over to the next generation.
 ### 2-D or image-base objective
 ### Multi-objective